RanchoTao/RanchoTao/README.md

 I will continue to maintain my projects and contribute to the open source community.

-I am trying to make the world a better place!
+I hope to make a positive impact through technology and open source!

 Thank you very much for your support!